pldn/LDWizard-old/README.md

 ### 5.3 Security Requirements

 The product should protect any sensitive information from being uploaded/accessed outside of the product, when the user has not given explicit confirmation to do so.
-The user should be able to access all the components of the LDWizard without needing additional privileges.
+The user should be able to access all the components of the LD Wizard without needing additional privileges.

 ### 5.4 User Documentation